Movement as part of teaching

 Students streching.

-Physical activity during study time is not only important for physical well-being, but also has a direct impact on learning.
+Physical activity during study time is not only important for physical well-being but also has a direct impact on learning.
 Even small movements, such as standing up or taking a short walk, increase oxygen supply to the brain and activate the nervous system.
-This improves attention, memory, and information processing, which translates into better learning outcomes.
+This improves attention, memory and information processing, which translates into better learning outcomes.
 Movement can also help students regulate their alertness: calming down when they are overexcited or becoming more active when they are underactive.
 (Haapala, 2022.)

-How to add movement into teaching situations?
+How to incorporate movement into teaching situations?

 Give permission and encourage movement